hackjutsu/personal-blog/source/_posts/Maven in 5 Minutes.md

 ```

 ### Eclipse Project
-To make this as an Eclipse project, in terminal, navigate to `hackjustuDemo` project, type in the following commands:
+To make this as an Eclipse project, in terminal, navigate to `hackjutsuDemo` project, type in the following commands:
 ``` bash
 mvn eclipse:eclipse
 ```